cloudmesh-community/book/chapters/rest/rest-spec.md

 RESTful services have undoubtedly become the de-facto software architectural style for creating Web services.
-A REST API specification would defines the attributes and constraints to be used in the web service.
+A REST API specification would define the attributes and constraints to be used in the web service.
 There have been multiple specifications that have been in use such as [OpenAPI (formally called Swagger)](https://github.com/OAI/OpenAPI-Specification) [@oai-spec], [RAML](https://raml.org/) [@raml-spec], [tinyspec](https://github.com/Ajaxy/tinyspec)